CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 Turning the roof of the building into a place providing the opportunity of valuable experience and learning

-The “hu+gMUSEUM,” a showroom for information distribution regarding food and quality of life, earmarked part of its rooftop for a rice field of about 100 square meters and a vegetable garden patch of about 12 square meters.
-The area has been opened mainly to local elementary school children since FY2016 as part of the Daigas Group's environmental education as well as its communication about the region and the environment.
+The Hu+g Museum, a showroom for information distribution regarding food and quality of life, earmarked part of its rooftop for a rice field of about 100 square meters and a vegetable garden patch of about 12 square meters.
+The area has been opened mainly to local elementary school children since FY2016 as part of the Daigas Group’s environmental education as well as its communication about the region and the environment.

 The participants learned about biodiversity through a nature-watching event held in the paddy fields one month after their rice planting.
-Specifically, they took a first—hand look at rice growing and the various forms of life emerging from the paddies, such as dragonflies and water fleas.
-In the autumn, the children experienced rice reaping, and also engaged in the threshing of the harvested rice using old-fashioned agricultural machines, including thousand-tooth threshers and wind-powered threshers.
+Specifically, they took a first-hand look at rice growing and the various forms of life emerging from the paddies, such as dragonflies and water fleas.
+In the autumn, the children experienced rice harvesting, and also engaged in the threshing of the harvested rice using old-fashioned agricultural machines, including thousand-tooth threshers and wind-powered threshers.

 The program was developed and run by staff members of our showroom and employees of the Daigas Group working at adjacent business locations.
 These people support demonstration sessions held for elementary school children in rice planting and harvesting, and engage in daily observation of the fields to see how they are managed and maintained.
-We will continue these events in FY2019.

 “Hug-san’s Ichioshi Blog,” posted on the Hu+g Museum website, periodically mentions how everything is going on the rooftop of the Hu+g Museum.